 - C = Lowest rated and typically in default

-S&P rating is a forward-looking opinion about the life insurance company’s ability to pay its insurance policies under the terms of those contracts.
+The focus is to provide forward-looking opinion about the life insurance company’s ability to pay its insurance policies under the terms of those contracts.

 S&P ratings include: